good-loop/wwappbase.js/test-base/README.md

 	ln -s ../../../logins/test/Credentials.js
 	ln -s ../../../wwappbase.js/test-base

 Place your tests inside of src/puppeteer-tests/\_\_tests\_\_  and then return to the root of your project.

-Ensure that your package.json contains relevant entries (probably more up to date ones) similar to the jest/puppeteer entries found in ~/winterwell/wwappbase.js/template/package.json

-Then ensure that you have all needed packages by running npm i
+Ensure that your package.json contains relevant entries (probably more up to date ones) similar to the jest/puppeteer entries found in ~/winterwell/wwappbase.js/template/package.json Then ensure that you have all needed packages by running npm i

+The test-base/package.json creates test-base/node_modules, which makes require(X) in e.g. UtilityFunctions.js happy.
+To do this:

+	cd wwappbase.js/test-base
+	npm i

 ## Runing tests